Rational Pontryagin classes and functor calculus

 \section{Abstract}

 It is known that in the integral cohomology of $BS\Or(2m)$, the square of the Euler class is the same as the Pontryagin class in degree $4m$.
-Given that the Pontryagin classes extend \emph{rationally} to the cohomology of $BS\TOP(2m)$, it is reasonable to ask whether the same relation between the Euler class and the Pontryagin class in degree $4m$ is still valid in the rational cohomology of $BS\TOP(2m)$.
-In this paper we use smoothing theory and tools from homotopy theory to reformulate the hypothesis, and variants, in a differential topology setting and in a functor calculus setting.
+Given that the Pontryagin classes extend \emph{rationally} to the cohomology of $B\STOP(2m)$, it is reasonable to ask whether the same relation between the Euler class and the Pontryagin class in degree $4m$ is still valid in the rational cohomology of $B\STOP(2m)$.
+In this paper we reformulate the hypothesis as a statement in differential topology, and also in a functor calculus setting.